 A dissolve takes place when one shot is transitioned into another, often (but not always) completely different shot.
 This is a transition that's use is often confused with that of a fade.
 When an editor actually wants to showcase the passage of time, a dissolve is the standard way to go.
 Viewers understand this transition to mean time has gone by.

 The most common transition of any project.
 Cuts are used so much - the viewer generally doesn't even notice them.
 Unless used badly.
 Without the cut, you couldn't have a film.
 Well, you probably could... but it would be strange indeed.
 Cuts exist simply for the technical need, but can also be used creatively to enhance the flow of the story.
 Example 1: A wife is at home, on the phone talking with her friend.
 Before hanging up she proclaims: I need to go!
 My husband should be home any second.
-Now we cut to a busy highway, and a man being stuck in traffic.
+Now we cut to a busy highway, and a man stuck in traffic.
 The viewer assumes the "man" is the husband, and that he's going to be late.
-Example 2: We see a person, from a distance hit a baseball toward the screen.
+Example 2: We see a person from a distance hit a baseball toward the screen.
 Now we cut to a baseball, in a cradle on a desk, in front of a seated man.
 The viewer assumes that man is the person who hit the ball.
 Or do they?
-Maybe the ball was caught by a completely different person, in the crowd of spectators.
+Perhaps, more reasonably, the viewer assumes the ball was caught by someone in the crowd.
+The display case is to show off a baseball, hit by a famous player, and captured by the seated man.
 An editor must always be aware of the potential implications of a straight cut.
 They may not always be what he/she intends.

 There you have it.
 Three of the most common transitions - and a little on how they are commonly used.
 However, don't be afraid to experiment!
 The effects of a transition are not set in stone.
 Be creative and let your indie shine.